Tracerco

-Tracerco is the oil and gas services subsidiary of British chemical company and conglomerate Johnson Matthey.
+Tracerco is an oil and gas services business owned by London based investment firm Sullivan Street Partners.

 History

 In 1958, Imperial Chemical Industries (ICI) established a division to research the use of ionizing radiation within chemical processes.
 They found it was not possible to use it as a catalyst, but found it could be used to assess/diagnose within the chemical process, typically ahead of plant turnarounds.
 In the 1960s the division was named Physics and Radioisotope Services, performing flow studies, heat exchanger leakage tests and column scans on a chemical plant in the UK.
 To support the work being done in hazardous areas, a range of Intrinsically safe radiation monitors were developed.
 Most of this early work was later recorded by Peter Jackson.

 In 1967, the first nuclear gauge was developed to measure the level within a vessel at Billingham chemical works.
-The Specialist Measurement Instruments section was established with a range of level, trip and Nuclear density gauges, typical application of which is slug catchers and separation vessels.
+The Specialist Measurement Instruments section was established with a variety of level, trip, and Nuclear density gauges, commonly used in applications such as slug catchers and separation vessels.

 A General Atomics Triga 250 kW Mark 1 nuclear reactor was operated from 1971 to 1998.
 This was used to create short half-life radioisotopes for use in chemical plant diagnostics, sample analysis and forensic work.

-In the 1970s, the business supported development North Sea oil industry, selling a range of services and nucleonic gauges.
-In the 1980s bases were established in Aberdeen, Scotland, Houston, Texas, Sarnia, Ontario and Edmonton, Alberta.
+In the 1970s, the business supported the development of the North Sea oil industry, selling a range of services and nucleonic gauges.
+In the 1980s, bases were established in Aberdeen, Scotland, Houston, Texas, Sarnia, Ontario and Edmonton, Alberta.
 Subsea gauges were developed for grout monitoring.
-Subsea nucleonic gauge level system was developed for Texaco Highlander Slug Catcher Tartan tieback.
-As well as techniques to assess and diagnose fluidised catalytic cracking units.
+A subsea nucleonic gauge level system was developed for Texaco Highlander Slug Catcher Tartan tieback, as well as techniques to assess and diagnose fluid catalytic cracking units.